Introduction

 Next, let's add the test job we want to run, we'll let it run on ubuntu-latest

-, that's a fairly common runner for regular CI.
+, that's a fairly common runner for CI jobs.

 More often than not, you won't need matrix or cross platform tests for Typst projects as Typst takes care of the OS differences for you.